sfall-team/sfall/artifacts/scripting/sfall function notes.md

 ----
 #### set_worldmap_heal_time
 `void sfall_func1("set_worldmap_heal_time", int minutes)`
-- Sets the time interval in minutes for healing during world map travel
+- Sets the time interval in minutes for healing during world map travel.
+The default is 180
-- Passing 0 will revert to 1 second in real time (vanilla engine behavior)
+- Passing 0 will revert to 1 second of real time (vanilla engine behavior)
 - Passing -1 will disable healing during travel
 - The time interval will be reset each time the player reloads the game